varun325/React/README.md

   - When the next time the state in re rendered due to change in state due to changeState function, React will only use the new value.
   - States can be updated in many ways and not just a click event.

-- ## Updating multiple states using a sinle useState hook
+- ## Updating multiple states using a single useState hook

   - ```javascript
     // if you have multiple variable which need state update, you could ideally call three different hooks to achieve that and that is completely fine.